Antsiranana (Diego Suarez)

 Spend the Night in Ankarana National Park

-- While the weather here is similar to Madagascar’s eastern zone, the region has its own microclimate and conditions tend to change quite quickly.
+- While the weather here is similar to Madagascar’s eastern zone, the region has its own microclimate, and conditions tend to change quickly.

-- Taxis are a good way to get around town, but get an estimate of the price before you set out as unscrupulous drivers do sometimes overcharge.
+- Taxis are a good way to get around town, but get an estimate of the price before you set out, as unscrupulous drivers sometimes overcharge.